kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 - Kiali
   Kyma uses [Kiali](https://www.kiali.io) to enable validation, observe the Istio Service Mesh, and provide details on microservices included in the Service Mesh and connections between them.

-See how to configure them for your needs under [Configuring In-Cluster Observability](link_tbd).

 However, if your cluster is down, these components are down as well.
 This is why we recommend that you implement an observability solution outside your cluster.

 ### External observability